CBT- for a more positive outlook on life

-- How what you do affects your feelings and thoughts
+How what you choose to think affects your feelings and mood

 Thoughts feelings and behaviours are all linked, so if I think upsetting thoughts, then I will feel upset and then I am likely to do something that will increase the thoughts and strengthen the feelings.
-A vicious cycle.
+Its a vicious cycle.